luiscruz/course_sustainableSE/2024/p1_measuring_software/g2_reactversions.md

 ### Tools

-Our experiment is automated using Python and can be found [in our repo](https://github.com/thijsnulle/sse-project1/tree/script).
-Tasks are double shuffled - both react version as well as browser - and alternated with 50 seconds of sleep to mitigate tail energy consumption.
+Our experiment is automated using Python and can be found in our [Github repository](https://github.com/thijsnulle/sse-project1/tree/script).
+Tasks are shuffled such that React versions are tested in random order and alternated with 50 seconds of sleep to mitigate tail energy consumption.
 The energy consumption is measured using [EnergiBridge v0.0.4](https://github.com/tdurieux/EnergiBridge) at 200 ms intervals.

 Before EnergiBridge measurements, the React server is initialised and once the server is up and running the browser-specific webdriver is opened with [Selenium](https://www.selenium.dev/).
-During a task, the exact same order of button presses is performed and the EnergiBridge measurement ends once the browser window is terminated automatically.
+We used the Chrome webdriver in our experiment, which provides a clean environment for interacting with the Chrome browser.
+During a task, the exact same order of button presses is performed and each EnergiBridge measurement ends once the browser window is terminated automatically.

 ### Hardware set-up

 The experiment is performed on a Windows laptop - see table below - running no non-Windows services and warmed up by issuing extra tasks up front.
-External factors are accounted for by connecting to the internet via ethernet and having the room controlled at room temperature.
+External factors are accounted for by connecting to the internet via ethernet, having the room controlled at room temperature and keeping the laptop plugged into to the power supply at all times.

 | Laptop | HP ZBook Studio G3 |
 | ------ | ------------------ |